ryanwilsond/belte/docs/Buckle.md

 Note that [some features have restricted](Current/Overview.md#11-endpoint-specific-features) when using this option.

+### *-t*, *--transpile*

+Instead of producing an executable, the program is transpiled into C# source code after initial compilation.

+This option uses the same [feature set as *--dotnet*](Current/Overview.md#11-endpoint-specific-features) with the additional restriction of disallowing inline IL.

 ### *-o \<filename>*

 Specifies the output file.
 You cannot specify this option in junction with *-i*, *--evaluate*, or *--execute*.